mauricefarmer/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Additional notes:

--   Features are normalized and bounded within \[-1,1\].
+-   Features are normalized and bounded within (-1,1)
--   Each feature vector is a row on the text file.
+-   Each feature vector is a row on the text file

 ### Tidy data variables

-The variables in the final, tidy, data file are:

-subject : An identifier of the subject who carried out the experiment (value between 1 and 30) activity : An activity label (walking, walking upstairs, walking downstairs, sitting, standing, laying)

-time-Body-Accelerometer-Mean-X-Axis time-Body-Accelerometer-Mean-Y-Axis
-time-Body-Accelerometer-Mean-Z-Axis
-time-Body-Accelerometer-Standard-Deviation-X-Axis
-time-Body-Accelerometer-Standard-Deviation-Y-Axis
-time-Body-Accelerometer-Standard-Deviation-Z-Axis
-time-Gravity-Accelerometer-Mean-X-Axis
-time-Gravity-Accelerometer-Mean-Y-Axis
-time-Gravity-Accelerometer-Mean-Z-Axis
-time-Gravity-Accelerometer-Standard-Deviation-X-Axis
-time-Gravity-Accelerometer-Standard-Deviation-Y-Axis
-time-Gravity-Accelerometer-Standard-Deviation-Z-Axis
-time-Body-Accelerometer-Jerk-Mean-X-Axis
-time-Body-Accelerometer-Jerk-Mean-Y-Axis
-time-Body-Accelerometer-Jerk-Mean-Z-Axis
-time-Body-Accelerometer-Jerk-Standard-Deviation-X-Axis
-time-Body-Accelerometer-Jerk-Standard-Deviation-Y-Axis
-time-Body-Accelerometer-Jerk-Standard-Deviation-Z-Axis
-time-Body-Gyroscope-Mean-X-Axis time-Body-Gyroscope-Mean-Y-Axis
-time-Body-Gyroscope-Mean-Z-Axis
-time-Body-Gyroscope-Standard-Deviation-X-Axis
-time-Body-Gyroscope-Standard-Deviation-Y-Axis
-time-Body-Gyroscope-Standard-Deviation-Z-Axis
-time-Body-Gyroscope-Jerk-Mean-X-Axis
-time-Body-Gyroscope-Jerk-Mean-Y-Axis
-time-Body-Gyroscope-Jerk-Mean-Z-Axis
-time-Body-Gyroscope-Jerk-Standard-Deviation-X-Axis
-time-Body-Gyroscope-Jerk-Standard-Deviation-Y-Axis
-time-Body-Gyroscope-Jerk-Standard-Deviation-Z-Axis
-time-Body-Accelerometer-Magnitude-Mean
-time-Body-Accelerometer-Magnitude-Standard-Deviation
-time-Gravity-Accelerometer-Magnitude-Mean
-time-Gravity-Accelerometer-Magnitude-Standard-Deviation
-time-Body-Accelerometer-Jerk-Magnitude-Mean
-time-Body-Accelerometer-Jerk-Magnitude-Standard-Deviation
-time-Body-Gyroscope-Magnitude-Mean
-time-Body-Gyroscope-Magnitude-Standard-Deviation
-time-Body-Gyroscope-Jerk-Magnitude-Mean
-time-Body-Gyroscope-Jerk-Magnitude-Standard-Deviation

-frequency-Body-Accelerometer-Mean-X-Axis
-frequency-Body-Accelerometer-Mean-Y-Axis
-frequency-Body-Accelerometer-Mean-Z-Axis
-frequency-Body-Accelerometer-Standard-Deviation-X-Axis
-frequency-Body-Accelerometer-Standard-Deviation-Y-Axis
-frequency-Body-Accelerometer-Standard-Deviation-Z-Axis
-frequency-Body-Accelerometer-Jerk-Mean-X-Axis
-frequency-Body-Accelerometer-Jerk-Mean-Y-Axis
-frequency-Body-Accelerometer-Jerk-Mean-Z-Axis
-frequency-Body-Accelerometer-Jerk-Standard-Deviation-X-Axis
-frequency-Body-Accelerometer-Jerk-Standard-Deviation-Y-Axis
-frequency-Body-Accelerometer-Jerk-Standard-Deviation-Z-Axis
-frequency-Body-Gyroscope-Mean-X-Axis
-frequency-Body-Gyroscope-Mean-Y-Axis
-frequency-Body-Gyroscope-Mean-Z-Axis
-frequency-Body-Gyroscope-Standard-Deviation-X-Axis
-frequency-Body-Gyroscope-Standard-Deviation-Y-Axis
-frequency-Body-Gyroscope-Standard-Deviation-Z-Axis
-frequency-Body-Accelerometer-Magnitude-Mean
-frequency-Body-Accelerometer-Magnitude-Standard-Deviation
-frequency-Body-Body-Accelerometer-Jerk-Magnitude-Mean
-frequency-Body-Body-Accelerometer-Jerk-Magnitude-Standard-Deviation
-frequency-Body-Body-Gyroscope-Magnitude-Mean
-frequency-Body-Body-Gyroscope-Magnitude-Standard-Deviation
-frequency-Body-Body-Gyroscope-Jerk-Magnitude-Mean
-frequency-Body-Body-Gyroscope-Jerk-Magnitude-Standard-Deviation
+The output of the run_analysis.R script is a tidy data file containing 11880 rows and 4 columns.
+The columns are:

+* subject : an identifier of the subject who carried out the experiment (value between 1 and 30)
+* activity : an activity label (walking, walking upstairs, walking downstairs, sitting, standing, laying)

+* average : the average value calculated for each feature, measured in 'g' or radians/second for accelerometer or gyrosope measurements, respectively

+* feature :

+  * Mean and standard deviation for accelerometer sensor signal values (including derived signals for Jerk) for X,Y and Z axes, separated into Body and Gravity acceleration signals and measured in units of 'g'

+    - time-Body-Accelerometer-Mean-X-Axis
+    - time-Body-Accelerometer-Mean-Y-Axis
+    - time-Body-Accelerometer-Mean-Z-Axis
+    - time-Body-Accelerometer-Standard-Deviation-X-Axis
+    - time-Body-Accelerometer-Standard-Deviation-Y-Axis
+    - time-Body-Accelerometer-Standard-Deviation-Z-Axis
+    - time-Gravity-Accelerometer-Mean-X-Axis
+    - time-Gravity-Accelerometer-Mean-Y-Axis
+    - time-Gravity-Accelerometer-Mean-Z-Axis
+    - time-Gravity-Accelerometer-Standard-Deviation-X-Axis
+    - time-Gravity-Accelerometer-Standard-Deviation-Y-Axis
+    - time-Gravity-Accelerometer-Standard-Deviation-Z-Axis
+    - time-Body-Accelerometer-Jerk-Mean-X-Axis
+    - time-Body-Accelerometer-Jerk-Mean-Y-Axis
+    - time-Body-Accelerometer-Jerk-Mean-Z-Axis
+    - time-Body-Accelerometer-Jerk-Standard-Deviation-X-Axis
+    - time-Body-Accelerometer-Jerk-Standard-Deviation-Y-Axis
+    - time-Body-Accelerometer-Jerk-Standard-Deviation-Z-Axis
+  * Magnitude of Accelerometer signals (as described above), calculated using the Euclidean norm, units in 'g'
+    - time-Body-Accelerometer-Magnitude-Mean
+    - time-Body-Accelerometer-Magnitude-Standard-Deviation
+    - time-Gravity-Accelerometer-Magnitude-Mean
+    - time-Gravity-Accelerometer-Magnitude-Standard-Deviation
+    - time-Body-Accelerometer-Jerk-Magnitude-Mean
+    - time-Body-Accelerometer-Jerk-Magnitude-Standard-Deviation
+  * Mean and standard deviation of angular velocity from the gyroscope, measured in units of radians/second, (including derived signals for Jerk) for X,Y and Z axes
+    - time-Body-Gyroscope-Mean-X-Axis
+    - time-Body-Gyroscope-Mean-Y-Axis
+    - time-Body-Gyroscope-Mean-Z-Axis
+    - time-Body-Gyroscope-Standard-Deviation-X-Axis
+    - time-Body-Gyroscope-Standard-Deviation-Y-Axis
+    - time-Body-Gyroscope-Standard-Deviation-Z-Axis
+    - time-Body-Gyroscope-Jerk-Mean-X-Axis
+    - time-Body-Gyroscope-Jerk-Mean-Y-Axis
+    - time-Body-Gyroscope-Jerk-Mean-Z-Axis
+    - time-Body-Gyroscope-Jerk-Standard-Deviation-X-Axis
+    - time-Body-Gyroscope-Jerk-Standard-Deviation-Y-Axis
+    - time-Body-Gyroscope-Jerk-Standard-Deviation-Z-Axis
+  * Magnitude of angular velocity from the gyroscope, measured in units of radians/second,
+    - time-Body-Gyroscope-Magnitude-Mean
+    - time-Body-Gyroscope-Magnitude-Standard-Deviation
+    - time-Body-Gyroscope-Jerk-Magnitude-Mean
+    - time-Body-Gyroscope-Jerk-Magnitude-Standard-Deviation
+  * Fast Fourier Transform applied to some of the signals above:
+    - frequency-Body-Accelerometer-Mean-X-Axis
+    - frequency-Body-Accelerometer-Mean-Y-Axis
+    - frequency-Body-Accelerometer-Mean-Z-Axis
+    - frequency-Body-Accelerometer-Standard-Deviation-X-Axis
+    - frequency-Body-Accelerometer-Standard-Deviation-Y-Axis
+    - frequency-Body-Accelerometer-Standard-Deviation-Z-Axis
+    - frequency-Body-Accelerometer-Jerk-Mean-X-Axis
+    - frequency-Body-Accelerometer-Jerk-Mean-Y-Axis
+    - frequency-Body-Accelerometer-Jerk-Mean-Z-Axis
+    - frequency-Body-Accelerometer-Jerk-Standard-Deviation-X-Axis
+    - frequency-Body-Accelerometer-Jerk-Standard-Deviation-Y-Axis
+    - frequency-Body-Accelerometer-Jerk-Standard-Deviation-Z-Axis
+    - frequency-Body-Gyroscope-Mean-X-Axis
+    - frequency-Body-Gyroscope-Mean-Y-Axis
+    - frequency-Body-Gyroscope-Mean-Z-Axis
+    - frequency-Body-Gyroscope-Standard-Deviation-X-Axis
+    - frequency-Body-Gyroscope-Standard-Deviation-Y-Axis
+    - frequency-Body-Gyroscope-Standard-Deviation-Z-Axis
+    - frequency-Body-Accelerometer-Magnitude-Mean
+    - frequency-Body-Accelerometer-Magnitude-Standard-Deviation
+    - frequency-Body-Body-Accelerometer-Jerk-Magnitude-Mean
+    - frequency-Body-Body-Accelerometer-Jerk-Magnitude-Standard-Deviation
+    - frequency-Body-Body-Gyroscope-Magnitude-Mean
+    - frequency-Body-Body-Gyroscope-Magnitude-Standard-Deviation
+    - frequency-Body-Body-Gyroscope-Jerk-Magnitude-Mean
+    - frequency-Body-Body-Gyroscope-Jerk-Magnitude-Standard-Deviation

 Transformations of the data
 ---------------------------

-This R script, called “run\_analysis.R”, does the following:
+The run_analysis.R script transforms the original dataset into tidy data set.
+The output of the script is a tidy data text file (tidyData.txt) that meets the principles of tidy data as described by Wickham (3).The script completes the following actions:

 1. Merges the training and the test sets to create one data set
 2. Extracts only the measurements on the mean and standard deviation